LMMorgan/PopOff/docs/source/readme.rst

 Installation
 ============

 Installation of this module requires use of the LAMMPS molecular dynamics code to run and the ``lammps-cython`` interface.
-Instructions on how to install these can be found `here <https://buckfit.readthedocs.io/en/latest/installation.html>`_.
+Instructions on how to install these can be found on the `installing dependencies <https://buckfit.readthedocs.io/en/latest/installation.html>`_ page.

 The simplest way to install ``BuckFit`` is to use ``pip`` to install from `PyPI <https://pypi.org/project/BuckFit/>`_::